WW Recipe of the Day: Easy Microwave Dill Pickles from Susan Castriota, Inventor of the Cuchina Safe Glass Vented Lid

 *PersonalPoints® calculated by WW. *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.

-If you liked these Quick & Easy Crispy Dill Pickles you might also like:
+If you liked these Quick and Easy Crispy Dill Pickles you might also like:

 - WW Simple Cucumber Salad